- or simply dish - is a popular name for round or oval receivers used to

 satellite coverage - and more programming.

 Phase I dish, 18" in diameter with dual LNB (low-noise block converter).
-This allows up to two single tuner
+This allowed up to two single tuner

 receivers connected, or a single dual tuner receiver, such as